tulane-cmps6610-fall-2025/problem-set-03-Ardad2/answers.md

 - **1b.**

 For the algorithm, each application of the update function and advance made to the next element costs constant time O(1).
-The given iterate function goes through the entire lost and stops only when the list is empty.
+The given iterate function goes through the entire list and stops only when the list is empty.

 **Work W(n)**
 For non empty array a, a constant-time update O(1) is done and then recursion is done on a list of length n - 1.
 This would give the following work: